Javanese orthography

 Javanese Latin alphabet is Latin script used for writing the Javanese language.
-Prior to the introduction of Latin script, Javanese was written in Javanese script (hanacaraka) or Arabic-based Pegon script.
+Prior to the introduction of Latin script, Javanese was written in Javanese script (hanacaraka).

 The Latin script was introduced during Dutch colonial period which exhibited the influence of Dutch orthography.
-Since the introduction of Latin script, the Javanese orthography in Latin script has been undergo several orthographic reforms.
+Since the introduction of Latin script, the Javanese orthography in Latin script has undergone several orthographic reforms.

 The alphabet is generally the same as the Indonesian alphabet.
-There are six digraphs: dh, kh, ng, ny, sy, and th, and two letters with diacritics: é and ě.
+There are six digraphs: dh, kh, ng, ny, sy, and th, and two letters with diacritics: é and è.